You-Gao/Blog/_fun/2024-08-30-guilty-gear-strive.md

 ## Game Mechanics:

-**Matches -** Every match is a first to 2, where you need to reduce the life bar of the opponent to 0 twice to win.
-The only interesting portion of how this is set up and impacts a match is that the burst gauge carriers over between rounds, so if you used the burst, it might still be on cooldown the next round.
-For me, it functions as a reminder to be wary about the resources that I have and how I should utilize them to win not only the round but the match as well.
+**Matches:** Every match is a first to 2, where you need to reduce the life bar of the opponent to 0 twice to win.
+The only interesting portion of how this is set up and impacts a match is burst gauge management, as that carries over between rounds.

-**Meter** **-** Each attack and move adds to the bar throughout the fight.
+**Meter:** Each attack and move adds to the bar throughout the fight.
 It allows the player to execute supers and Roman cancels, which can be used in different ways to extend combos, deal more damage, mix-ups, and more.
-The meter bar, in a way, incentivizes interaction and is carefully used to balance the ways a player can gain an advantage or reset to neutral.

-**Wall Breaks -** Although not directly unique to Guilty Gear, the wall break mechanic adds a new layer of interaction when the opponent is in a corner.
+**Wall Breaks:** Although not directly unique to *Guilty Gear*, the wall break mechanic adds a new layer of interaction when the opponent is in a corner.
 The only other popular fighting game that has this is Tekken?
-The mechanic adds something fresh to the traditional game of getting the opponent into the corner and performing mix-ups.
-Instead, the goal is to break the wall for extra damage in a combo and gain a meter bonus.

-**Characters -** The cast of the game boasts a pretty diverse and comprehensive set of characters.
-In the fighting game genre, these character archetypes have been sort of "*solved*" in a sense for the game plan of the character: grappler, zoner, shoto, pixie, etc. But, it is also essential to recognize how it's not directly linear in a game plan, and, depending on match-ups, that would change.
+**Characters:** The cast of the game boasts a pretty diverse and comprehensive set of characters.
+In the fighting game genre, these character archetypes have been sort of "*solved*" in a sense for the game plan of the character: "***grappler, zoner, shoto, pixie, etc.***"

 On top of this archetypal difference, each character has a unique set of tools, combo routes, and interactions that, when managed efficiently, give rise to a pretty deep expression of the player.

 ## Themes and Player Experience:

-**Social Interaction:** The reason I play Guilty Gear Strive is the social aspect.
-Going against another "*real*" player (until AI gets too advanced) makes me actually take the game seriously.
-It's serious insofar as we both sort of take on these characters' agencies and openly play.
+**Social Interaction:** The reason I play *Guilty Gear Strive* is the social aspect.
+Going against another "*real*" player---until AI gets too advanced---makes me actually take the game seriously.
 It's not just about winning or losing; it's about the encounter itself, the back-and-forth of skill, mind games, and adaptation.

 **Narrative:** Building on that point.
-For people that you go against online, especially after you hit Celestial floor, because you don't know specifically who the person you are against, there is this historical narrative of the other player.
-Over time, you create stories of triumph, defeat, and growth, as such because playstyles evolve even in the span of a match.
+For people you go against online, especially after you hit Celestial floor, you will encounter the same opponent many times throughout the day.
+Over time, you create stories of triumph, defeat, and growth, and such because playstyles evolve even in the span of a match.

-**Competition:** In the end, though, there is that Suitsian aspect of the game where, in each match, there has to be a winner.
+**Competition:** In the end, though, there is that aspect of the game where, in each match, there has to be a winner.
 Unconsciously and consciously, there is that joy of winning.

-**Expression:** Each character lends itself to have skill and character expression.
-What is your playstyle, how does that playstyle change, how do you adapt, and etc. produces the dimension of expression through not only skill, but also personality.
+**Expression:** Each character lends itself to having skill expression.
+What is your playstyle, how does that playstyle change, how do you adapt, etc. produces the dimension of expression through not only skill, but also personality.

 <iframe class="my-3" width="100%" height="300" src="https://www.youtube.com/embed/TmRiqi708zQ?si=HooDuqwd8HzGv_tR" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I get how people might be confused about me putting social interaction and narrative here.
-The idea is there are two ways people can go about playing games: The individualistic subject that plays to win or the community subject that plays to connect.
+The idea is there are two ways people can go about playing games: "***The individualistic subject that plays to win or the community subject that plays to connect.***"

 After reflecting on games, I feel like they have so much more power as a connective medium than the former conception.
-While the thrill of competition is undeniable, the moments where I've deeply enjoyed the game is with others, whether through friendly banter, exchanging tips, or even just mutual respect after a hard-fought match.
+While the thrill of competition is undeniable, the moments where I've deeply enjoyed games are with others, whether through friendly banter, exchanging tips, or even just mutual respect after a hard-fought match.

 ## Conclusion:

-With all that being said, Guilty Gear is a game that is fun for me, and I recognize when it is not fun.
+With all that being said, *Guilty Gear* is a game that is fun for me, and I recognize when it is not fun.
 It's not fun when I am not playing to play, and winning has become my sole objective.
-Should you play Guilty Gear?
+Should you play *Guilty Gear*?
 Yes, if you have nothing better to do.
 It's a pretty great leisure time activity and better than a lot of other alternatives that take up a lot of time.
 A match is pretty quick, like 5 minutes max, to complete one.

-On another point, Guilty Gear made me reflect on the point of playing games.
-Often, it can lend itself to this individualistic point of winning above all else; this is a very bland way of understanding games, in my opinion.
+On another point, *Guilty Gear* made me reflect on the point of playing games.
+Often, it can lend itself to this individualistic point of winning above all else; this is a very bland way of understanding games---in my opinion.
 Fighting games are very different from the conception of winning in relation to something like chess.
-It provides a layer to the turn-based interaction and provides a stronger argument for the social nature of games.
-As chess has been solved via game theory and algorithms, fighting games, to an extent, haven't.
-The explanation for that could be the social aspect and complexities of character interactions[^1].
+It provides a layer to the turn-based interaction and provides a stronger argument for the social joy of games.

 If you want to play the game: [https://www.guiltygear.com/ggst/en/](https://www.guiltygear.com/ggst/en/)